-World 'no tobacco day' puts spotlight on dangers of smokingMay 25th, 2012 in Health /
+World 'no tobacco day' puts spotlight on dangers of smokingMay 25, 2012 in Medicine & Health / Health

 Its not just smokers who are at-risk when it comes to tobacco smoke exposureand the health concerns of smoking cigarettes are not limited to the most known consequence: lung cancer.

 According to the Centers for Disease Control and Prevention (CDC), smoking contributes to one in five (20 percent) of strokes and has links to heart disease.
 The habit also increases a persons risk for frightening vascular conditions like Buergers disease, a condition that can lead to hand and feet amputations due to chronic inflammation and blood clots in small and medium-sized veins.
 Smoking is well known for its links to lung cancer, but it has also been scientifically linked to an increased risk of throat and oral cavity cancers.

 May 31, 2012, is World No Tobacco Day, an initiative sponsored by the World Health Organization to reduce tobacco use across the globe in an effort to improve public health for all.
 UC Healths thoracic oncology team hopes the day will give smokers who are considering ditching the habit another reason to make the commitment.

 "Patients often tell me they smoke to relieve stress or take a break from daily activities and then their smoking becomes a habit, says Valerie Williams, MD, a UC Health thoracic surgeon and assistant professor at the University of Cincinnati (UC) College of Medicine.
 "The important thing for people to realize is that they dont have to do it alonehelp is available.
 And there is always a benefit to smoking cessation.

 An estimated 45.3 million people (19.3 percent) of all U.S. adults aged 18 years or older smoke cigarettes, according to the CDC.
 The habit is more common among men, but is the leading cause of preventable death in both genders.